An augmented reality mobile app that helps museum visitors be engaged with the artifacts while providing them learning experience

 Solution

-We decided to present information in card format and added audio feature to not overwhelm users with loads of information
+We decided to present information in card format and added audio feature not to overwhelm users with loads of information

 PAINPOINT #2